wandb/wandb/nexus/README.md

-# W&B Nexus: the new "bones" for the W&B SDK
+# W&B Nexus: the New "Bones" for the W&B SDK

 ## What is Nexus

 Greetings, developers!
-Let's dive right in!

-What is W&B Nexus?
-At the highest level, Nexus is the new "bones" for the W&B SDK.
+*What is W&B Nexus?* At the highest level, Nexus is the new "bones" for the W&B SDK.

-Why would anyone care and want to use it?
-There are numerous reasons, but here are just two:
+*Why would anyone care and want to use it?* There are numerous reasons, but here are just two:
 - It's faster.
 A lot faster.
 We're talking 10x faster for some operations.
 - It enables clean multi-language support.